dtanner/chaperone/README.md

 This makes it easier to test your command locally in a terminal, then copy/paste the command into a check config when it's ready.
 - The `checks.d` directory can contain subdirectories of files. e.g. `/checks.d/http/test-a.toml`, or `/checks.d/stage/test-a.toml`.
 You may find it easier to manage your checks if they're organized by feature/type/environment etc...

+# Template Checks
+In simple mode, you call a single script, and it returns a single result.
+If you want to call a script that creates a bunch of checks that only differ by their parameters, you can do this using the concept of [Template Checks](./docs/template-checks.md)

 # Contributions
 The app is written in kotlin, and uses the standard kotlin code format.
 Questions, comments, and pull requests welcome.